mpv-player/mpv/DOCS/man/options.rst

 ``--dump-stats=<filename>``
     Write certain statistics to the given file.
 The file is truncated on opening.
 The file will contain raw samples, each with a timestamp.
-To make this file into a readable, the script ``TOOLS/stats-conv.py`` can be used (which currently displays it as a graph).
+To make this file readable, the script ``TOOLS/stats-conv.py`` can be used (which currently displays it as a graph).

     This option is useful for debugging only.